Neilchat/semantic_redliner/README.md

 Scripts contain all runnables to perform comparison/suggestion

+Markdowns:
+- evaluations.md contain all the evals
+- poa.md contains my chain of thought while executing this build

 ## How to run

 To run SectionWiseCompare you need to run a llmsherpa server locally.
 Run via docker: